aucloud/aucloud.github.io/docs/Platform_Overview/Security/network_security.md

 The AUCloud SOC monitors the Vocus DDoS service and responds to any alerts.

-Further information regarding the Vocus DDoS service is provided by Vocus.
+Further information regarding the Vocus DDoS service is provided by Vocus [here.](https://www.vocus.com.au/enterprise/connectivity/managed-network-services/ddos-protection)

 ## Connectivity to the Internet ##
 To provide service continuity AUCloud utilises two Internet Service Providers (ISP).
 To provide a highly reliable and highly available service to customers the ISP's connect to both AUCloud Sovereignty Zones (CDC Fyshwick and CDC Eastern Creek).